Fordalex/power-in-numbers/readme/testing.md

 Run checks on each of the session to make sure all the data is being pulled from the DB correctly.

-## Training Plans

-This page is found on the profile page under the tab 'add' then click on create program.

--

-## Started Training Plans

 ## Settings